ShahzaibAhmad05/ShahzaibAhmad05/README.md

 <hr />

-Here's a list of some of my Projects:
+Here are some of the Projects I've built on GitHub:

 <table>
   <thead>